Our Directors come from different backgrounds with a common interest in the community of Alyth.

 Kevin Coe: Before retiring in 2016, Kevin spent more than 35 years working in journalism and public relations across various sectors: higher education, health service delivery, social care regulation, economic development, property and land management, and manufacturing.
 Kevin has held chief executive and senior management roles in both the public and private sectors, delivering media relations, public affairs, social media and internal communications campaigns and programmes at local, regional, national and international levels.
 He has lived in Alyth since 1998.

 Simon Montador: Simon has lived with his wife Marian and family at Kirklandbank in Alyth since 2008.
 He runs his own management consulting business and is in partnership with Marian on other local ventures.
-In addition to these business interests, Simon has been a Board member of Impact Arts, a Scottish arts social enterprise for over 5 years and is a pro bono member of Inspiring Scotland.
+In addition to these business interests, Simon has been a Board member of Impact Arts, a Scottish arts social enterprise for over five years and is a pro bono member of Inspiring Scotland.

 Cathy Scott: Cathy Scott moved to Alyth in 2018 and runs a software business that combines her experience in software engineering and textiles.
 She volunteers at Thrifty One in Alyth and enjoys hillwalking and cycling.
 She would like to spend more time outdoors instead of in front of a computer screen.